Banani-Rath/azure-devops-server-docs-pr/docs/admin/setup-secure-sockets-layer.md

 If you require HTTPS with SSL for all connections, you gain the following advantages:

--   All web connections between the application tier, the data tier, and the client tier for Team Foundation are more secure because they require certificates.
+-   All web connections between the application tier, the data tier, and the client tier for Azure DevOps are more secure because they require certificates.

 -   You can control access more easily by configuring certificates to expire when a project phase is expected to end.

 <a name="disadvantages-supporting-https"></a>
 ## Disadvantages of Supporting or Requiring HTTPS with SSL

-Before you configure TFS to support or require HTTPS with SSL, you should consider the following disadvantages:
+Before you configure Azure DevOps Server to support or require HTTPS with SSL, you should consider the following disadvantages:

 -   You might complicate ongoing administration tasks.
 For example, you might have to reconfigure your deployment to stop supporting HTTPS with SSL before you can apply service packs or other updates.